cecad-imaging/FIJI_Basics_Course/exercises/exercises.md

 ## Manipulating Stacks -- Creating an Insert
-We now want to do something
+[//]: # (Ex1.11 formerly 1.10)
-more complicated: let's say we want to show a detail of the flybrain, e.g. the central complex or the optic lobes.
+We now want to do something more complicated: let's say we want to show a detail of the flybrain, e.g. the central complex or the optic lobes.
 To help viewers, we want to put a little version of the complete brain in the corner of our 3D image as an overview.
 How would you proceed?